abeytheo/abeytheo.github.io/_posts/2019-02-09-ranking-problem.md

 ![alt text](/assets/img/posts/2019/feb/agg_group_feature.png "Team-Level Features")

-We also inspected features which have the most correlations with ranking placement and below is top 5 highest correlated features.
+We also inspected features which have the most correlations with ranking placement and below is the top 5 highest correlated features.

 ![alt text](/assets/img/posts/2019/feb/feature_corr.png "High correlated features")